PSY6983-2021/clandry_project/README.md

 # Acknowledgement

 A special thanks to Pierre Bellec for his advice and his insightful takes about the future of science practices.
-I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne and François coding skills.
-You have all facilitated my learning journey and provided me the necessary tools when I knocked by obstacles.
+I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne's and François' coding skills.
+You have all facilitated my learning journey and provided me the necessary tools to overcome obstacles.
 A great thanks to Marie-Eve with whom I shared (lots of) coffees during our coding sessions.

 ## References